GabrielHoffman/imputez/README.md

 # GenomicDataStream of reference panel,
 # Impute z-statistics from variants missing z-statistics.
 # Here drop variant 2, and then impute its z-statistic
+# Defaults to run imputezDecorr / decorrelate in the backend
 res = run_imputez(df[-2,], gds, 10000, 1000)

 # Results of imputed z-statistics